p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 Should `type_name` be `"enum1_t"`, and then `"enum1_t"` should be
 described within the `type_info` field of the message?

-As of early March 2019, `p4c` does not support users defining their own `type` definitions with a serializable `enum` like `enum1_t` as the base type.
+As of early June 2020, `p4c` does not support users defining their own `type` definitions with a serializable `enum` like `enum1_t` as the base type.
 The disadvantage with this situation is that there is no way to define a serializable `enum` type for a constrained value,